casey-chow/episto/README.md

 ## Troubleshooting

 * Run `$Env:GYP_MSVS_VERSION=2013` before running `npm i` on Windows if npm is returning errors that mention ` The build tools for Visual Studio 2010 (Platform Toolset = 'v100') cannot be found.`.

+## Proofs of Concept

+Before any one part of Episto was implemented, we made sure the underlying technology was viable using proofs of concept.
+When lifting Sails, check them out by navigating to `localhost:3000/concepts`.